Thomas-More-Digital-Innovation/2324-DI-005-Race-to-the-Future/code/team2/PirateShooter/README.md

     ```bash
     pip install -r requirements.txt
     ```

+12. If the install gets stuck or takes a long time on grcpio-tools you need to update your pip version:
+    ```bash
+    pip install --upgrade pip
+    ```
+    And then run the pip install -r requirements.txt again
-12. Connect the camera to the Jetson Nano board in the CSI slot
+13. Connect the camera to the Jetson Nano board in the CSI slot
-13. Connect the PS4 controller by bluetooth
+14. Connect the PS4 controller by bluetooth
-14. Find out to which input the PS4 controller is connected:
+15. Find out to which input the PS4 controller is connected:
     ```bash
     ls /dev/input/
     ```